Odotocodot/Flow.Launcher.Plugin.OneNote/Readme.md

   <summary><h2 id="changelog">2.0.0 Changelog: Massive Refactor and New Features</h2></summary>

 <!-- omit from toc -->
-### 2.0.0 - 2023-mm-dd
+### 2.0.0 - 2023-10-05

 <!-- omit from toc -->
 #### Added

-- **[Created custom OneNote parser/library](https://github.com/Odotocodot.OneNote.Linq)** Adding the ability for several new features.
+- **[Created custom OneNote parser/library](https://github.com/Odotocodot/Odotocodot.OneNote.Linq)**, adding the ability for several new features.
 - Support for section groups when using the notebook explorer.
 - Support for displaying unread results.
 - Support for showing locked sections in results (you still can't see inside them unless they are unlocked).
 - The ability to search by only title.
 - The ability to do a scoped search (e.g. search in one section only).
 - **Settings!** You can change these options:
-  - Show unread icons
+  - Show unread icons.
-  - Show encrypted sections
+  - Show encrypted sections.
-  - Show recycle bin items
+  - Show recycle bin items.
-  - Created coloured icons for notebook and sections
+  - Created coloured icons for notebook and sections.
   - Default number of recent pages
   - **Customisable keywords!**

 <!-- omit from toc -->
 #### Changed

-- Compressed all images
+- Compressed images.
-- Reduced the calls to create a OneNote COM object, this should lead to a overall smoother experience
+- Reduced the calls to create a OneNote COM object, this should lead to a overall smoother experience.
-- Updated to .NET 7 (update Flow Launcher if an error persists)
+- Updated to .NET 7 (update Flow Launcher if an error persists).
-- Refactored most of the code.
+- Refactored majority of code and project structure.

 <!-- omit from toc -->
 #### Removed